Visible Light Indoor Positioning with a Single LED and Distributed Single-Element OIRS: An Iterative Approach with Adaptive Beam Steering: Iterative Indirect Localization Algorithm with Adaptive Beam Steering

 with $\mathbf{e}_j$ (with either $j=1$ or $j=3$) denoting the $j$-th canonical basis vector in $\mathbb{R}^{3\times1}$.
 This adaptive reconfiguration steers each \gls{OIRS} with the aim of compensating for the initial mismatch between the actual reflection point $\bm{r}_n$ and the geometric center of the $n$-th \gls{OIRS}, $\bm{w}_n$.
 Notably, when the estimated position $\hat{\bm{u}}$ closely approximates the true \gls{PD} position $\bm{u}$, the beam steering strategy defined in \eqref{eq:oirsnorm} and \eqref{eq:a_b_angles} naturally drives the reflection alignment towards $\bm{r}_n \approxeq \bm{w}_n, \: \forall n$.

 \textit{Check and Iterate:} After executing all the preceding steps, the \gls{PD} uses a simple criterion to determine whether a further refinement of its position estimate is required.
-Among various possible stopping conditions, we adopt a threshold on the Euclidean distance between the current and previous \gls{PD} position estimates, that is, the whole localization procedure stops when no significant changes in $\hat{\bm{u}}$ occur, meaning that an additional reconfiguration of the \gls{OIRS} network is no more beneficial.
-We anticipate that, remarkably, the proposed localization algorithm needs a very few number of iterations to improve the quality of the \gls{PD} position estimate.
-The main steps of the proposed iterative localization algorithm with adaptive beam steering are summarized in Algorithm~\ref{algo1}.
+Among various possible stopping conditions, we adopt a threshold on the Euclidean distance between the current and previous \gls{PD} position estimates, that is, the localization procedure stops when no significant changes in $\hat{\bm{u}}$ occur, meaning that an additional reconfiguration of the \glspl{OIRS} is no more beneficial.
+We anticipate that, remarkably, the proposed algorithm needs a very few iterations to improve the quality of the \gls{PD} position estimate; we denote by $M$ the total number of such iterations.
+The main steps of the proposed localization algorithm with adaptive beam steering are summarized in Alg.~\ref{algo1}.